 - Grind or clench your teeth

-Some birth control, antidepressants, and heart medications may raise your risk of gum disease.
+Some birth control, antidepressants, and heart medicines may also raise your risk.
 Tell your dentist about any medications you take regularly.

-For the best oral health, Ryder suggests you work to manage your risk factors.
-“Look at things that would make you more susceptible to gum disease,” he says.
-“Stop smoking, manage diabetes correctly, and if you’re pregnant, think about visiting the dentist more often during your pregnancy.”
+“Stop smoking, manage diabetes correctly, and if you’re pregnant, think about visiting the dentist more often during your pregnancy,” Ryder says.